Where to Run

 Ascent: 800m

-Highlight: Amazing rainforest singletrack, lots of route options, many waterfalls
+Highlight: Amazing rainforest singletrack, route options, many waterfalls

 Time to drive from Coffs Harbour: 1 hour 15 minutes